juliangav/www.julian.is/site/content/articles/2019-08-19-pragmatic-design-principles.md

 ---
 title: "A Pragmatic Approach to Design Principles"
-description:  How we took our design culture from executive-centric to user-centric at Thomas.
+description: How we took our design culture from executive-centric to user-centric with the help of pragmatic design principles.
 tags: [DesignPrinciples, ManagingDesign, UXDesign, Culture]
 lastmod: 2019-08-18
 date: "2019-08-18"